amandytta/amandytta/README.md

 # Hello 👋, I'm Amanda
 <br>
-I'm a backend developer, passionate about technology and knowledge.
+I'm a developer, passionate about technology and knowledge.
 Currently, I am studying Systems Analysis and Development at the International University Center - Uninter.
 I'm looking for opportunities in the job market as a developer.
 I am always willing to learn new tools and improve my skills.
 <br>

 ## ⚡ Skills: